-Rich, fudgy, and so delicious, this Chocolate Guinness Cake with Baileys Buttercream Frosting is just the cake you want to cap off your St. Patrick’s Day celebrations but is so good you’ll make it all year long!
+Rich, fudgy, and so delicious, this Chocolate Guinness Cake with Baileys Frosting is just the cake you want to cap off your St. Patrick’s Day celebrations, but is so good you’ll make it all year long!

 I’ll make a Shepherd’s Pie or Guinness beef stew, corned beef and cabbage, and Tara will always make a few loaves of Irish soda bread.

-The Guinness compliments the rich chocolate, the cake is incredibly moist and light, and the creamy Baileys frosting is just out of this world!
+The Guinness complements the rich chocolate, the cake is incredibly moist and light, and the creamy Baileys frosting is just out of this world!

 Cake ingredients